 E; The Accordion MIDI Cable

-Your equipment might not include the MIDI volume control.
+Your equipment might not include the MIDI volume control (see more below).

 In general, the other cables are quite robust.
 The MIDI expander cable will eventually break but they are easy to buy at any music store.

 The accordion MIDI cable is usually at least 1.5 m long with what are often described as DIN connectors at each end.